Xilinx/xacc/docs/frameworks.md

 This raises the abstraction to records and tables instead of buffers and bytes.
 [Fletcher](https://github.com/abs-tudelft) has platform support for [Alveo](https://github.com/abs-tudelft/fletcher-alveo)

+### Fortran-HLS
+A tool that enables Fortran in the AMD Xilinx Vitis ecosystem by adapting the LLVM IR to be compliant with the requirements of the Vitis backend.
+It adds support to the HLS constructs in Fortran.
+Legacy Fortran codes can now be run on FPGA and optimised directly in the native language without the costly manual conversion to C++.
+[Fortran-HLS repository](https://gitlab.com/cerl/fortran-hls)

 ### hlslib

 A collection of extensions for Vitis to improve developer quality of life, including CMake integration, better vectorization support, support for simulating dataflow kernels with feedback dependencies. [hlslib repository](https://github.com/definelicht/hlslib)